jonas-peeters/EasyScoreboards/README.md

     is not recommended for large servers because it has to compute a new scoreboard for every player if a player leaves or joines

 `COUNTDOWN` will be replaced with the time left of the countdown.
-This will be wrapped into hours, minutes and seconds.
+The time is wrapped into hours, minutes and seconds.

+`TPS` will be replaced with the average ticks of the last 30 seconds.
+This updates every 30 seconds.

 ## Example
 `/easyscoreboard set 0 "BOLDGREENHello PLAYERNAME"`